christabor/flask_jsondash/config.md

 **name** - [*String*] :heavy_exclamation_mark:

-The date for the schema.
-This is automatically generated, so you don't need to edit it.
+The name of the dashboard.

 **modules** - [*Array of Object*s] :heavy_exclamation_mark: